GDHG Investors Have Opportunity to Lead Golden Heaven Group Holdings Ltd. Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-23, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Golden Heaven Group Holdings Ltd. ("Golden Heaven" or the "Company") (NASDAQ: GDHG).
+LOS ANGELES, Jan.
+25, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Golden Heaven Group Holdings Ltd. ("Golden Heaven" or the "Company") (NASDAQ: GDHG).

 Class Period: April 13, 2023 – December 8, 2023